 |Headache||26 (6%)||4 (2%)|

 |Facial paresisFacial paresis, including facial asymmetry.||5 (1%)||0 (0%)|

-In an 84-week, open-label, repeat-dose safety study in glabellar lines, 2691 subjects were treated with 40 U of DAXXIFY.
-Of these, 2380 subjects received one treatment with DAXXIFY, 882 received two treatments with DAXXIFY and 568 subjects received three treatments with DAXXIFY.
+In an 84-week, open-label, repeat-dose safety study in glabellar lines, 2691 subjects were treated with 40 Units of DAXXIFY.
+Of these, 2380 subjects received one treatment with DAXXIFY, 882 received two treatments with DAXXIFY, and 568 subjects received three treatments with DAXXIFY.
 Adverse reactions were reported in 535 of the 2691 subjects (20%).
-The adverse reaction profile was similar to that reported in single dose trials.
+The adverse reaction profile was similar to that reported in single-dose trials.

-In the randomized, placebo-controlled, Phase 3 clinical trial to assess the use of DAXXIFY for the treatment of cervical dystonia, 255 patients received a dose of DAXXIFY (n=125 for 125 Units and n=130 for 250 Units) and 46 patients received placebo.
-Table 4 lists adverse reactions that occurred in ≥2% of patients treated with DAXXIFY and more frequent than placebo.
+In the randomized, placebo-controlled, Phase 3 clinical trial to assess the use of DAXXIFY for the treatment of cervical dystonia, 255 patients received a dose of DAXXIFY (n=125 for 125 Units and n=130 for 250 Units), and 46 patients received placebo.
+Table 4 lists adverse reactions that occurred in ≥2% of patients treated with DAXXIFY and more frequently than placebo.

 N = 130